Pickable Objects Shader

 Here's how to create a simple effect to communicate to the players which objects are pickable, interactive etc.

-A lot of games implemented this effect in clever ways; today I’m showing a simple version that relies on the object’s vertices coordinates (like a gradient) and passing of time.
+A lot of games implemented this effect in clever ways; today I'm showing a simple version that relies on the object's vertices coordinates (like a gradient) and passing of time.
+The shader itself is just a handful of nodes in Shader Graph (or about 20 lines of HLSL), so it's easy to adapt to your project.

 HLSL